niess/goupil/docs/py/material_registry.rst

 This class acts as a container for simulation materials and handles the precomputation of properties, such as cross-sections, that are important for Monte Carlo transport.
-To add new materials to the registry, a :doc:`material_definition` must be provided.
+To add new materials to the registry, a :doc:`material_definition` or a chemical formula must be provided.
 The relevant physical properties of the registered materials are then calculated based on the Monte Carlo settings provided in the form of :doc:`transport_settings`.
 These properties can be retrieved as a :doc:`material_record`.

 Constructor
 -----------

-.. py:class:: MaterialRegistry(*args: MaterialDefinition)
+.. py:class:: MaterialRegistry(*args: MaterialDefinition | str)

    To initialise a new registry with some materials, specify their definitions as positional arguments.
 For example

-   >>> goupil.MaterialRegistry(H2O, SiO2)
+   >>> goupil.MaterialRegistry("H2O", "SiO2")
    {H20, SiO2}